codingsushi79/nonetheriteplus/README.md

 1. Copy the JAR file to your server's `plugins/` directory
 2. Restart the server
-3. The plugin will automatically create a `NoNetheriteExpanded` folder with `config.yml`
+3. The plugin will automatically create a `NoNetheritePlus` folder with `config.yml`

 ## Configuration

-The plugin creates a `config.yml` file in `plugins/NoNetheriteExpanded/` on first startup.
+The plugin creates a `config.yml` file in `plugins/NoNetheritePlus/` on first startup.
 Edit this file to customize behavior:

 ### Netherite Armor Settings
 ```yaml